nima101/nima101.github.io/_posts/2020-03-06-io_multiplexing.md

 select(778, &fds, NULL, NULL, NULL);
 {% endhighlight %}

 When you call `select`, you pass `nfds = 778` which is the "number of file descriptors".
 What `select` does under the hood is, it simply loops through all the file descriptors from `0` to `nfds - 1`.
-It checks if you have set them and if the desired event occured.
+It checks if you have set them and if the desired event occurred.
 So, the runtime is `O(n)` where `n` is the largest file descriptor you're watching!

 This line of the man page, explains it well:
 > The first nfds descriptors are checked in each set; i.e., the descriptors from 0 through nfds-1 in the descriptor sets are examined.
 (Example: If you have set two file descriptors "4" and "17", nfds should not be "2", but rather "17 + 1" or "18".)